feihong/q-quickstart/age-buckets.md

 category:0 25 30 35 45 50 55 65
 ```

-Take outer product, get a matrix where each row tells you whether a given person is older than 0 years, older than 25 years, etc.
+Take outer product to get a matrix where each row tells you whether a given person is older than 0 years, older than 25 years, etc. Note that we're only computing the outer product with the first 10 people so we don't have to show a huge matrix.

 ```q
 agesSubset:10#ages